 The Committee initially invited written submissions.
 These were followed by public hearings.

-The Committee has recommended that the Minister for Health establish an expert panel including health and legal practitioners and health consumers to undertake consultation and develop legislation for voluntary assisted dying in Western Australia.
+The Committee recommended that the Minister for Health establish an expert panel including health and legal practitioners and health consumers to undertake consultation and develop legislation for voluntary assisted dying in Western Australia.

 The panel would provide a mechanism for the government to consult with "key stakeholders" during the drafting of the bill, Ms Sanderson said.

 On 12 November 2018, the Western Australian Government announced that it would introduce a Bill into State Parliament in 2019 to legalise voluntary assisted dying.